 You can get up to $5000 for the homebuyer’s if you or your spouse, or common-law partner purchased a qualifying home as a first-time buyer.
 This claim can be made on Line 31270 for the Home buyers' amount.

 The qualifying home has to be registered in either of your names and must be in Canada to qualify for the credit.
 It could be an existing home or a home under construction such as single-family homes, semi-detached, townhouses, mobile homes, condominium units, apartments, or a share in a co-operative housing corporation that gives you an equity interest in a housing unit.

 Note that, if your share in a co-operative housing corporation only gives you the right to tenancy, then it would not qualify for the home buyer’s amount.
 Also, you will have to occupy the home as your principal place of residence within a year of acquisition.
 You can claim the $5,000 amount in full or split it with your spouse or common-law partner.

 File electronically using a tax software

-When you file your income tax and benefit return using certified tax software through the NETFILE electronic filing method, you can get your tax refund processed faster within 2 weeks.
+When you file your income tax and benefit return using certified tax software through the NETFILE electronic filing method, you can get your tax refund processed faster, often within 2 weeks.
 This gives you access to your tax refund earlier.
 A great advantage of using an electronic filing method is, you have access to various free and paid software certified by the Canada Revenue Agency (CRA).
-Using certified tax filing software, something like TurboTax, is an effective way to reduce your taxes as the software helps you to identify tax credits and deductions that you can claim for the tax period.
+Using certified tax filing software like TurboTax and H&R Block is an effective way to reduce your taxes as the software helps you to identify tax credits and deductions that you can claim for the tax period.